 You're still hearing wedding bells, but don't let the honeymoon phase distract you from reality.
-Money is a huge factor in relationships, and if you don't tackle it from the start, it can start to shake the cornerstones of your marriage.
+Money is a huge factor in relationships, and if you don't tackle it from the start, it can begin to shake the cornerstones of your marriage.
 Prep yourself with these tips from H&R Block expert Richard Gartland:

 Newly married couples have two filing status options: they can file jointly as a couple or separately.
 Typically, a joint return often results in a lower tax liability than filing separately, so most opt for that route.
 However, there are some cases where filing separately as a married couple makes more sense.
 For example, if you have one spouse with high medical bills and a lower income, that spouse may be able to itemize medical expenses and receive a higher deduction for these expenses, something that may not happen if you filed jointly.